 3. Winter Storms

-I live in Nebraska… it doesn’t happen very often, but there are times in the winter when they expect “Blizzard” conditions.
+I lived in Nebraska for 7 years.
+It didn’t happen very often, but there were times in the winter when they expect “Blizzard” conditions.
 We could get 12-24 inches of snow in one day!
-On cold winter days before the predicted blizzard, people rush out the the store to get items they need.
-I can save time, gas and energy by staying home because we have a stocked supply of food, toilet paper, heating supplies and more.
-If the storm lasts longer than predicted we don’t have to worry, we have prepared for the unforeseen future!
+On cold winter days before the predicted blizzard, people rushed to the store to get items they needed.
+I was able to save time, gas, and energy by staying home because we have a stocked supply of food, toilet paper, heating supplies, and more.
+If the storm lasts longer than predicted, we don’t have to worry because we have prepared for the unforeseen future!

-Church has asked us to prepare for the future with food and finances.
-We have been asked to store food in case of various emergency’s.
+Next, the church has asked us to prepare for the future with food and finances.
+We have been asked to store food in case of various emergencies.
 When the Lord asks me to do something, I’m not going to doubt it, because he knows WAY more than I do.
 Having enough food for a year in an emergency, allows us to share what we have with others.

-Last but defiantly not least.
+Last but definitely not least are natural disasters.
 Floods, tornadoes, earthquakes, blizzards, and all other horrible things are happening all around us.
 When there is a huge disaster sometimes the grocery stores run out of food or are unable to get deliveries for a few days.
-Having a food storage and a water supply allows us to have the supplies and food we need.
+Having food storage and a water supply allows us to have the supplies and food we need.
 (Like mentioned in #3, we don’t have to fight the crowds and high prices)

 For natural disasters or evacuations, it’s important to have a 72-Hour Kit, aka Bug Out Bag.
-These are a bag with 3 days of food, water, and other important information you can grab on the go when in a hurry.
-Read and download my FREE Step by Step Instructions to Customize your 72-Hour Kit.
+These bags contain a 3 day supply of food, water, and other important information you can grab on the go when in a hurry.

-There are so many reasons why you need food storage and should be preparing for your unseen future.
+There are so many reasons why you need food storage and why you should be preparing for your unseen future.
 Being prepared makes US feel safe and happy!